 1. “White”/ Respectable witchcraft

-There are Alexandrian wiccans, Gardnerians, Dianic, Welsh, Druidic, Georgian, Nordic Wiccans, Church and School of Wicca, Algard, Covenant of the Goddess, Witches International Craft Association and many eclectic traditions.
-Barbara Lee, a Wiccan high priestess, gave a fairly accurate description:
+Alexandrian, Gardnerian, Dianic, Welsh, Druidic/Celtic, Georgian, Eriscian, Tameran, Discordian, Huna, Church and School of Wicca, Algard, Covenant of the Goddess, Witches International Craft Association and other eclectic traditions and Neo-pagan groups such as Odinism, Asaratu, Norse etc. Barbara Lee, a Wiccan high priestess, gave a fairly accurate description:

-Wiccans and Neopagans claim to do only good magic to help people and the earth; allow a free morality (“do your own thing”); approve of different expressions of sexuality (whether gay or lesbian), wild partying and dancing; prohibit sacrifice of animals and uphold feminism and abortion.
+Wiccans and Neo-Pagans claim to do only good magic to help people and protect the earth; they allow a free morality (“do your own thing”); approve of different expressions of sexuality (whether gay or lesbian) as well as wild partying and dancing; prohibit sacrifice of animals and uphold feminism and abortion.